vedantbhusari33/Github-Portfolio-Analyzer-and-Enhancer/README.md

 ### Scoring Explanation
 Scores are weighted heavily towards **Impact (25%)** and **Technical Depth (25%)**.
 Documentation and Organization make up the remaining 50%.
 The confidence score subtracts points for "Tutorial Clones" and lack of readme-driven development.

+### DEMO VIDEO
-This is the link for the DEMO VIDEO of the project: https://drive.google.com/file/d/1aODOHcgvj1pehYtlRvb7mhVmHDH0p135/view?usp=drivesdk
+This is the link for the demo video of the project: https://drive.google.com/file/d/1aODOHcgvj1pehYtlRvb7mhVmHDH0p135/view?usp=drivesdk